friendoye/RecyclerXRay/README.md

 ### Features

 By default `RecyclerXRay` uses `DefaultXRayDebugViewHolder`.
-It lets you:
+It can:

-* Shows all debug information from `XRayResult`;
+* Show all debug information from `XRayResult`;
-* Previews current ViewHolder layout on item click;
+* Show preview of current ViewHolder layout on item click;
-* Logs link to file with current ViewHolder on item click:
+* Log link to file with current ViewHolder on item click:

 <img src="https://i.imgur.com/Pj59bvq.gif" width="800px"/>